 SUBSIDIARY AND JOINT VENTURE COMPANIES

-The Company has 11 subsidiary companies as on 31st March 2017 including 6step-down subsidiaries and 2 Joint Venture Companies.
+The Company has 11 subsidiaries as on 31st March 2018 including 6step-down subsidiaries and 2 Joint Venture Companies.

 1. Alliance Mall Developers Co.
 Private Limited

 3. Royal Mall Private Limited